Flexiana/tiny-rbac/examples/liberator-demo/README.md

 When a user is not permitted to make an action, by its role or on a given post, then the response status is 403: Forbidden

+### Creating and updating a post

+From postman the body should be `x-www-form-urlencoded`.

+The used fields are:
+- content
+- visible

+If the visible parameter is not set, then it's defaults to `public`.

 ## License

 Copyright © 2021 [g-krisztian](https://github.com/g-krisztian)